Mike Simpson: Political positions

-Simpson is a Republican who is known to be pragmatic on certain issues.
-For example, he was one of a handful of Republicans to vote for reauthorization of the State Children's Health Insurance Program (SCHIP) in the 110th Congress.
-He has also supported the National Endowment for the Arts and the National Endowment for the Humanities, voting each year against Republican amendments to strip them of funding.
-In the past, he has opposed "earmarks", or congressionally directed spending.
+Simpson is a Republican who is known to take moderate stances.
+For example, he has supported the National Endowment for the Arts and the National Endowment for the Humanities, voting each year against Republican amendments to strip them of funding.
+In the past he has opposed earmarks.

-Esquire listed Simpson as one of the 10 Best Members of Congress in October 2008.
+Esquire listed Simpson as one of the 10 best members of Congress in October 2008.
 The magazine wrote, "More than any other representative, Simpson lives by the philosophy that democratic representation is a matter of finding not advantageous positions but common ground".
 The magazine's portrayal of Simpson echoes one of his personal philosophies, which is embodied in Henry Clay's words: "Politics is not about ideological purity or moral self-righteousness.
 It is about governing, and if a politician cannot compromise he cannot govern effectively."
 This quotation is framed and hangs in Simpson's Washington D.C. office.
-Simpson played a key role in the election of John Boehner as House Majority Leader in the 109th United States Congress.
+Simpson played a key role in the election of John Boehner as House majority leader in the 109th United States Congress.

-Domestic issues

-Farming
+Idaho federal judgeships

-Simpson is a strong supporter of domestic sugar beet producers and Idaho potato growers.
-In 2010, he took up the cause, alongside his former colleague Walt Minnick, the lead sponsor of the bill, to secure a third federal judge for Idaho.
+In 2010, Simpson joined congressman Walt Minnick in his effort to secure a third federal judge for Idaho.
 Simpson said, "The caseload of the Idaho District Court has increased significantly in recent decades resulting in Idaho's district judges carrying a disproportionate share of cases in relation to their colleagues in other states."